pixelbyaj/MQDotnetClient/README.md

 Applications use an **MQ channel** to connect to the queue manager.
 Access to these three objects is restricted in different ways.
 For example, user **"app"**, who is a member of the group "mqclient" is permitted to use the channel **DEV.APP.SVRCONN** and user **admin** is permitted to use the channel **DEV.ADMIN.SVRCONN** to connect to the queue manager QM1 and is authorized to put and get messages to and from the queue **DEV.QUEUE.1**.

+## Get Started

-### IBM QueueManager:
+### Configure QueueManager:
-Configure IBM MQ QueueManager configuration in your appsettings
+Configure IBM MQ QueueManager configuration in your appsettings.json
 *   **SET_MQCONN_PROPERTIES**: If set to false all the MQ configuration will get ignore and only the Environment Variable configuration will get used
 *   **MQSERVER**: Configure MQ connection details
     *   channel_name/protocol/servername(port)